5T33Z0/Clover-Crate/ACPI/README.md

 ### FixHDA

-Correction of the description of the sound card in the `DSDT` so that the native AppleHDA driver works.
+Corrects the description of the sound card in the `DSDT` so that the native AppleHDA driver works.
 Renaming `AZAL` to `HDEF` is performed, `layout-id` and `PinConfiguration` are injected.
-Obsolete nowadays, since `AppleALC.kext` handles this (in combination with the correct `layout-id` entered in the `Devices` section).
+Obsolete nowadays, since `AppleALC.kext` handles this (in combination with the correct `layout-id` added in the `Devices` section).

 ### FixHPET